legenddaniel/provincial-population-canada/README.md

 Due to a solution conflict, now the page will go back to top after resize, orientation change and refresh.

-On Edge, Safari and mobile Firefox due to browser support no smooth scroll

 On ie due to browser support and no polyfill the `.txt-rainbow` is replaced by regular text On ie due to browser support the restriction on `<input type="date">` not working even polyfilled